 Puerto Rican food is always the winner at my home, so it was time to finally make Puerto Rican-style carne guisada, but vegan and sin carne.
 Also known as vegan beef stew.

-Puerto Rican carne guisada is a beef stew that’s usually made with beef stew meat.
+Puerto Rican carne guisada is a comforting beef stew that’s usually made with beef stew meat and is typically served for dinner.
 It also includes potatoes, carrots, Puerto Rican seasonings, and tomato sauce.

 What I love about this vegan Puerto Rican beef stew dish is that it uses fairly inexpensive ingredients and it’s pretty easy to make.